 At the time of that earlier post I expressed the hope is that an original print might come to light, but one has not done so yet.
 However, what has emerged is another copy of the newspaper, this time with a better quality image—now shown above.

 In my last article I alluded to how that erstwhile sinner, Oscar Wilde, had achieved the exalted air of sainthood.
-Unfortunately, for collectors of Wildean memories, with that classification comes the cliché that a good man is hard to find.
+Unfortunately, for collectors of Wildean memories, with that classification comes the saintly cliché that a good man is hard to find.

 And nowhere is that maxim manifested more in Oscar Wilde’s case than in the promised land of lost pictures.
-On the artifact scale of hardness-to-find, the rarest commodities are gold dust, hen’s teeth, and, finally, previously unseen photographs of Oscar Wilde.
+On the artifact scale of hardness-to-find, the rarest commodities are gold dust, hen’s teeth, and, hardest of all, previously unseen photographs of Oscar Wilde.

-At least that was the case until earlier this year when this late in Wilde’s long posthumous existence (what the American Indian appropriately dubbed the happy hunting ground), unearthed a little-known, and even less seen, image of Oscar.
+At least that was the case until earlier this year when this late in Wilde’s long posthumous existence (what the Native American appropriately dubbed the happy hunting ground), unearthed a little-known, and even less seen, image of Oscar.
 That photo has now ascended to the canonical next life as Sarony 3A.
-For Wildeans, that one discovery alone would be normally be rapture enough.
+For Wildeans, this one discovery would normally be rapture enough.
 However, now another rare photograph has appeared from the digital clouds.

 Its rarity is evidenced by the fact that it does not appear to have been been published in any publicly available print medium to date, nor anywhere else previously online.

 However, a proof print of it has lain dormant in the extensive Wilde holdings of the Harry Ransom Center, The University of Texas at Austin—in the James McNeill Whistler collection to be precise—and their copy might be the only extant print.

 Let us see how this photograph re-emerged and how it affects the total count of known Sarony images of Oscar Wilde, let’s start the ball rolling.